loscati/esc23/cpp/algorithms.md

 to:

 * multiply all the elements of the vector
+* compute the mean and the standard deviation
 * sort the vector in descending order
 * move the even numbers to the beginning
 * create another vector with the squares of the numbers in the first vector